Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-So lets build a one dimensional set that is 7 more per number.
+So lets build a one-dimensional set that is 7 more per number.

 <br /><br />